UEFI-code/Water-Shortcircuit-Auto-Backup/README.md

 This project contains a sensor system and software components that can monitor hardware test points' potential or impedance, shut down unnecessary hardware components, and back up data to a remote server in case of water-caused short circuits or other disasters.

+Our solution is very useful for data centers, and much lower cost than traditional Fully_Geographic-Redundant-Solution (F_GRS) systems.

 # Hardware Implementation

 We provide an Arduino-based sensor system, using the serial port for feedback on potential status.
+You may replace the Arduino with any other microcontroller and using any other communication method, as long as the system can provide the potential status of the test points.

+If you choose our implementation, you will need the following steps:

+1. Attach a potential board to your server's metal case, and connect the board to the Arduino's `A0` pin.
+2. Attach a resistor between the Arduino's `3.3v` pin and the `A0` pin.
+3. Connect the Arduino to your server's USB port.
+4. Check the GND connection between the Arduino and the server.
+5. Follow the software implementation steps.

 # Software Implementation